 Rating: I would give it 3 out of 5

-If you have a favourite free educational app that your kids love, let us know in the comments below!
+Over to you now.
+If you have tried any free educational apps for kids that you liked, do let us know in the comments below!